Trinnov Audio - home cinema processors & amps

 Amplitude 8 power amplifier

-Altitude 32 - the OG high channel surround processor
+Altitude 32 - the OG high channel processor

 Trinnov Audio home cinema - FAQ